Marriage Contract in Belarus

 Alimony Recovery

-Contents of the Marriage Contract
+Contents of a Marriage Contract

 Spousal Rights and Obligations